Doing It on Second Life – Part 2: Functions

 You can adjust your cock’s size to whatever monstrous size you want, but on Second Life, it’s kind of wasted… EVERYONE can do it.
 Also, when the animation no longer looks even remotely real, and the cock’s size is about the size of a girl’s head… It stops being erotic and starts being ridiculous.

 Still, even if you like to readjust your animations, your casual partner may not be or not be very good at it.
-Therefore, sometimes the best idea is just to suck it up and change the point of view on the viewer… Or, of course, say; “thanks for this, but I’m outta here.”
+Therefore, sometimes the best idea is just to suck it up and change the point of view on the viewer… Or, of course, say, “Thanks for this, but I’m outta here.”

 VOICE

-You can also play with voice on Second Life which can be either truly awkward or a massive turn-on, depending on your personality and who you’re with.
-Some people love it; some people hate it, and some feel somewhere in between.
+You can also play with voice on Second Life, which can be either truly awkward or a massive turn-on, depending on your personality and who you’re with.
+Some people love it, some people hate it, and some feel somewhere in between.

-Being so technical, you deserve applause if your SL sex game is on par. 😉
+Anyway, being so technical, you deserve applause if your SL sex game is on par. 😉

 Leave a Reply